 Starvation of 3T3-L1 Cells

 Decant media from cells in the 96-well plates [1].
 Absorb the remaining fluid using sterile paper towels [2].
 Rinse the 96-well plate with 100 microliters of PBS (P-B-S) per well [3] and absorb the remaining fluid with sterile paper towels [4].
+(3 columns on the 96-well plate, were plated, and this should be carried out for all columns for a total of two plates)

 Talent decanting media in a well plate.